 From a young age I have been fascinated by what drives people.
 I have been curious about people’s deepest desires and insecurities and how they affect a person’s personality and behavior.
 Due to my shame about my own personal challenges, it took me a while to realize how helpful psychotherapy can be.
 Once I embraced and accepted help for myself, I realized that I wanted to be a therapist.
 As I stepped into that role, it became clear that this work satisfies me in the areas of authentic communication, emotional bonding, relational repair, and creative expression.

 I graduated with a Master of Arts in Integral Counseling Psychology from the California Institute of Integral Studies (CIIS) in 2014.
 I received training in Gestalt therapy at the Church Street Integral Counseling Center in San Francisco for two years.
-I am also a certified counselor through the Interchange Counseling Institute (2006).

 I grew up in Germany and have lived in the United States since 1996, in San Francisco since 2002.
 Before becoming a therapist I have worked as a web developer, translator, spiritual counselor and taxi driver.